 HOURS PER YEAR REDUCED TO 0

-These two steps above provide a highlight the potential of Intelligent Process Automation.
+These two steps below provide a highlight the potential of Intelligent Process Automation.

 Another Process Automation solution involves an external API that EVENTIM provides to its partners through Entradas.com.